WallStreetMojo

 STACKED Chart Example 2

-Below would be the result for the data:
+Below is the result for the data:

 STACKED Chart Example 2-1